How Accurate Is AI Photo Colorization? What You Can Trust and What You Can't

 This distinction matters enormously for how you use colorization results.

-Which Elements Does AI Colorization Get Right?
+What Elements Does AI Colorization Get Right Most Reliably?

 AI colorization accuracy is not uniform across image content.
 Some elements colorize with high confidence and reliability.
 Others are fundamentally uncertain regardless of the quality of the model.

-How Does DDColor's Training Shape Results?
+How Does DDColor's Training Affect Colorization Accuracy?

 Categories with abundant training pairs produce confident, accurate predictions.
 Portrait photography in studio lighting, outdoor landscape photography, and urban street photography from the mid-twentieth century onward are all categories with rich training data.